Joshh90/Instacart-Data-Analysis-Project-using-python-and-sql/README.md

 ## Description:
 In this project, I developed a comprehensive analytical framework to gain actionable insights into product sales and customer behaviors.
 By aggregating data from multiple sources, including product, department, and aisle-level details, I created a series of temporary tables to calculate key metrics such as total orders, reorder frequency, product add-to-cart behaviors, and purchase trends.

 Using SQL, I joined these insights to generate a unified view, allowing for an in-depth analysis of product performance, customer preferences, and purchase patterns across different departments and aisles.
 The results were summarized in a final report that provided a clear understanding of weekday vs. weekend purchases, unique product purchases, and average order times.

+### Goal of the project

-This analysis supports better inventory management, targeted promotions, and enhanced product placement strategies for improved sales performance.
+The goal of this analysis is to supports better inventory management, targeted promotions, and enhanced product placement strategies for improved sales performance.

 ### About Instacart:
 *Instacart is an American company that provides a platform for online grocery delivery and pick-up services.
 It partners with local grocery stores and retailers to enable customers to shop for groceries and household items through the Instacart app or website.
 A personal shopper picks and delivers the orders to the customer's doorstep or prepares them for pick-up.*